 35007-A15.01 INSPECTION OBJECTIVES

-A15.01.01 Verify that the licensee’s QA implementing documents for the control of nonconforming material, parts, and components (collectively referred to as “items) are consistent with the NRC-approved QAPD and commitments in the FSAR, including the appropriate version of NQA-1, as applicable.
+A15.01.01 Verify that the licensee’s QA implementing documents for the control of nonconforming material, parts, and components (collectively referred to as “items”) are consistent with the NRC-approved QAPD and commitments in the FSAR, including the appropriate version of NQA-1, as applicable.

 A15.01.02 Verify that the licensee has effectively implemented its QA implementing documents for the control of nonconforming items.